eolatham/sawchain/README.md

 ### Notes

 * Sawchain accepts [client.Object](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/client#Object) inputs (typed or unstructured) and maintains object state in the original input format, relying on the client [scheme](https://pkg.go.dev/k8s.io/apimachinery/pkg/runtime#Scheme) to perform internal type conversions when needed.
-* Fetch operations attempt to return typed objects when no input objects are provided.
+* When no input objects are provided and objects are to be returned, typed objects are always preferred.
 * Template documents used in create, update, and render operations must contain complete resource definitions.
 * Template documents used in delete, get, and fetch operations must contain complete resource identifying metadata.